Giles Brent: In Northern Virginia (1645 onward)

 Giles Brent and his family fell out of favor with Cecil Calvert, 2nd Baron Baltimore and in about 1645 he, his wife, and sisters, moved south to Aquia Creek, near present-day Stafford, Virginia.
 Brent Point, in what is now Widewater State Park, was the site of Peace Plantation.
 Brent's property included "Peace Point" in what would become Marlborough Point near the mouth of Potomac Creek.
 It was argued that the then-frontier land was still part of the Province of Maryland.
 Giles Brent requested the Virginia Governor's Council to claim the land on Aquia Creek for Virginia Colony.
 Although considered "the most conspicuous Papists in the colony", they were not persecuted by the Protestant Virginia people.
 It is assumed that Virginia's leadership favored the Brents due to their anti-Maryland sentiment.
 In addition, Giles Brent had the "last outpost" for settlers venturing deeper into the wilderness.
 Brent's neighbors in Northern Neck were Captain George Mason I, Colonel Gerrard Fowke, and a John Lord.

-Giles also had estates called "Reitrement" and Richland Plantation.
+Giles also had estates called "Retirement" and "Richland".
 In 1649, Giles and his young wife Mary lived on Chopawamsic Island in the Potomac River.
-By 1651, Giles Brent is called a "lieutenant colonel".
+By 1651, Giles Brent was called a "lieutenant colonel".
 He is listed as the rank of Captain of the militia in Virginia records.
 Mary Kittamaquund Brent died c.
 1655.
 By native Indian law, her three children, Richard, Giles (II) and Mary (II) inherited her Maryland lands.
 Giles (I) attempted to lay claim to these lands, but was unsuccessful.

-In 1662, [Giles Brent] feuded with native Patawomeck chief Wahanganoche (or Whipsewasin).
+In 1662, Giles Brent and his neighbors feuded with native Patawomeck chief Wahanganoche (or Whipsewasin).
 Brent had re-arrested the chief on charges he was acquitted for previously by the colonists.
 The Virginia General Assembly fined Brent and forbade him from holding any public office.

 By 1670, nephew George Brent arrived in Virginia colony.
 The Reverend John Waugh lived across Potomac Creek (later named "Waugh Point") from the Brents.
 Described as a quarrelsome person, Waugh's anti-Catholic views seeded distrust in the Brent family, notably George.